 Shot of the cloudy solution with no visible fragments.

-To isolate APCs (A-P-sees), dilute the digested suspension with two volumes of digestion buffer [1-TXT].
+To isolate SVF (stromal vascular fraction) APCs (A-P-sees), dilute the digested suspension with two volumes of digestion buffer [1-TXT].
 Gently invert the tube three to four times to mix well [2].

 Talent adding digestion buffer.
 TXT: APCs: Adipocyte Progenitor Cells